IvaSt977/goexplore-business-dashboard/README.md

 ## Author

-Developed collaboratively as part of a two-person team during the WBS Coding School – Data Science & AI Program.**.
+Developed collaboratively as part of a two-person team during the WBS Coding School – Data Science & AI Program.
 ---

 # Dashboard Screenshots